ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 ### Gathering information to create an instance template
 {: #terraform-options-instance-template-create}

 Ready to create an instance template?
-Before you can run the [`ibm_is_instance_template`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_instance_template){: external} block, you need to know the details that you want to include for your instance template and block options.
-Such as what profile and image that you want to use.
-Follow these steps to prepare for running the block.
+Before you include the [`ibm_is_instance_template`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_instance_template){: external} resource in your configuration, you need to know the details that you want to include in your instance template.
+For example, you need the ID or name of the VPC, and the name of the zone where the instance template is to be created.
+You also need the name of the instance profile that you want to use, and the ID or name of the subnet where the template is to be created.

 Gather the following required Terraform instance template details.